-- Align closely with the strategic mission and objectives of the FEMC and current issue priorities identified by the FEMC network (detailed in the FEMC workplan) - Expand on existing forest ecosystem monitoring efforts (spatially, temporally, or informationally), including current FEMC projects - Have potential for impact across the larger FEMC stakeholder region - Have the potential for ongoing support, and long-term viability
+- Address one of the above topics and/or themes - Align closely with the strategic mission and objectives of the FEMC and current issue priorities identified by the FEMC network (detailed in the FEMC workplan) - Expand on existing forest ecosystem monitoring efforts (spatially, temporally, or informationally), including current or past FEMC projects - Have potential for impact across the larger FEMC stakeholder region - Have the potential for ongoing support, and long-term viability

-Funding Availability: A total of \$100,000 is available in funding to support projects of up to \$25,000 for up to two years, beginning in 2021.
-Funds are federally sourced from the U.S. Forest Service.
-A 1:1 match of nonfederal funds is required.
+Funding Availability: A total of \$100,000 is available in funding to support projects of up to \$25,000 for up to two years, beginning in 2022.
+The University of Vermont is the direct sponsor of this award with funds federally sourced from the U.S. Forest Service.
+A 1:1 match of non-federal funds is required.
 It is anticipated that four to six projects will be funded.